jaron2668/SkyBlockUpdater/README.md

 ## Notes

 - By default, the backend port 8080 is bound only to localhost for security.
 To expose it to external networks, modify the `docker-compose.yml` ports section.
-- Logs are output to the Docker container logs — use `docker logs hypixel-bot-backend` to view.
+- Logs are output to the Docker container logs — use `docker logs hypixel-updater` to view.

 ---